bensiron/UGTS.Log4NetCleaner/README.md

         If this value is blank, then cleaning will only be done according to the MaximumFileAgeDays parameter.

 - maximumFileAgeDays:
+        Gets or sets the maximum allowed size of the log directory in bytes for all log files found.
         Either this value or MaximumDirectorySize must be specified or no cleaning will be performed.
         If this value is blank, then cleaning will only be done according to the MaximumDirectorySize parameter.

+- periodMinutes:
+        Gets or sets the decimal number of minutes to wait between directory cleaning checks.
+        This period defaults to 480 minutes if not specified.
+Cleaning is performed at the first logging call where it has been at least this many minutes since the last cleaning.
+The date of the last cleaning is stored between process runs by using the last modified date (UTC) of the lastcleaning.check file which is placed at the root of the log directory.

+- waitType:
+        Gets or sets the type of waiting to do when cleaning the log directory.
+        This can be either: Never or Always
+        If the value is Always (default), then log directory cleaning will run on the same thread as logging, and will block until cleaning is complete.
+This is recommended for batch and other background jobs.
+        If the value is Never, then cleaning is performed asynchronously in the background on a different thread.
+This is recommended for web and other processes which run continuously.